aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

 Now that the datasets are imported into BigQuery, let's analyze the data to answer our questions, gain insights, and draw conclusions.

 ### Analyze:
+The "Analyze" phase in the data analysis process involves examining the cleaned and prepared data to uncover meaningful insights and trends.
 1. **Who is the senior most employee based on job title**
    ```sql
    -- Who is the senior most employee based on job title